 Here are some samples of total audiobook production costs (full production, including voice talent, editing and mixing) I’ve seen:

-Your cover designer should be able to throw in an audiobook cover for free or a minimal fee.
+Your cover designer should be able to throw in an audiobook cover for free or a minimal fee ($10 at most).
 It’s basically just a 2400 x 2400 square version of your ebook cover.

 Again, publishing an audiobook is free at ACX.com

 Most authors find about 10% or so of their sales are audiobooks, so you would normally focus on marketing the ebook and paperback versions, and customers will naturally select your audiobooks if they’re interested.